See our latest News and Views and latest Newsletter. (Scroll down or access through menue at top)

 Afghan girls to the US.

-More recently (April 2022), we are very pleased to announce that a
+In April 2022, we were very pleased to announce that a

 combined program with Altrusa International has been completed.
 This consists of a water project and stone built double-stall community toilet in the remote village of Riku in the Rowaling region of East Nepal, high up towards the Himalayas.
 Through the valuable contacts of board member Ang Danu Sherpa and his local on-the-ground contacts Tsering Kitar Sherpa and his father Pasang Sherpa, we have managed to facilitate the transportation of all equipment, cement, plumbing, roofing and ceramic toilets, via yak, to this off the beaten track village.
 This is a first for them as they have no proper infrastructure and no internet.
 The water spigot provides accessible clean water (whereas before, villagers had to carry water in pots from far away) and clean, hygienic toilet facilities to separate men's and women's rooms.
 See up-to-date images below:

 At the end of August 2021 our board decided to go ahead with three more contributions to very worthy causes and needs.
 With input from advisory board member Jigchen Tso (originally from Tibet) and who contributed $500 personally, we matched this amount to send $1000 to the family of young 6 year-old Tibetan boy, Tenzin Kunga, to help pay for hospital costs in New Delhi, for medical treatment to remedy life threatening kidney problems.

 At the same time, with another personal contribution of $500 from board member Ang Danu Sherpa and a further $500 from his friend, Stefan Kozak plus another $500 from our own funds, we sent $1500 to Kathmandu to assist a facility for the disabled (many from the lower castes) who were about to lose their lease.